 - salt to taste

-Add the lemon juice and the unpeeled garlic cloves to a blender + one full head of garlic cloves, unpeeled.
+Add the lemon juice and the unpeeled garlic cloves to a blender.

-Pulse them shortly about 15 times, until all the garlic gets crashed.
+Pulse them about 15 times until all the garlic gets crashed.

 Let them infuse for 15 mins.